rndmcnlly/brace/README.md

 Collect your OpenAI credentials (e.g. `OPENAI_AI_KEY`) into `openai.env`.
 This file is read when stack starts up.

 For test deployments:
-- Run `docker compose up owui -d` (This brings up only the chat service, not the reverse proxy to put all this stuff on one domain.)
+- Run `docker network create web` (This creates dummy network.
+In deployment, you'd provide a real network.)
+- Run `docker compose up`

 For production deployments:
+- Use some other docker stack to provide a `traefik`-based reverse proxy on the `web` network.
 - Run `docker compose up -d`
 - Monitor the deployment with `docker compose logs -f`